alixandru/bitbucket-sync/README.md

 ### Prerequisites ###

-This script requires PHP 5.3+ with cURL and Zip extensions enabled and any web-server offering PHP support (most shared web hosting solutions should work fine).
+This script requires PHP 5.3+ with **cURL** and **Zip** extensions enabled.
+It can be used with most shared web-hosting providers offering PHP support.

 ### Installation instructions ###